20 June 2017Parents Making Disciples

 The beauty of discipling our children is that we can, like Jesus, be both systematic and spontaneous as we do life together with them.
 The systematic might include a discipline of reading the bible and praying each day.
 The spontaneous might be talking through an incident from school or sharing what God’s been teaching you recently.
 Allowing ourselves time to engage with these moments helps to make the most of them.

 And a lot of what we pass on to our children we will do without realising it.
-I attribute my optimistic can-do attitude to my parents but I can’t remember how they taught me that.
+I attribute my optimistic can-do attitude to my parents although I can’t remember how and when they taught me that.
 A couple called John and Vicki discipled me in my teens.
 They were intentional in helping me to hear God’s voice but also from being in their home I absorbed an appreciation of good coffee.
-I also catch myself behaving like Silas from time to time(!) and I’m sure I’ve picked up those behaviours from my pastor’s apprenticeship working alongside him for 5 years.
+I also notice myself behaving like Silas from time to time(!) and I’m sure I’ve picked up those behaviours from my pastor’s apprenticeship working alongside him for 5 years, as well as hopefully catching some of his humility and love for people on the margins.

 So, in your parenting be encouraged!
 It’s a wonderful opportunity to disciple your children.
 We’d love to keep talking about this.
 If you have questions, stories, recommendations please share them with me and perhaps we can incorporate them into some follow-up blog posts.